France, Britain set stage for EU budget wrangling

-BRUSSELS/LONDON British Prime Minister David Cameron came under pressure to act tough on the European Union budget and France threatened to use its veto, signaling a divisive start to bargaining over the 1 trillion euro ($1.3 trillion) long-term spending plan.
+BRUSSELS/LONDON British Prime Minister David Cameron came under pressure to act tough on the European Union budget and France threatened to use its veto, signalling a divisive start to bargaining over the 1 trillion euro long-term spending plan.

-Wednesday's warning from Paris echoed similar threats from Denmark and Britain, where Cameron suffered a humiliating defeat in parliament after Conservatives rebelled over Europe, an issue that has long divided his party.
+Wednesday's warning from Paris echoed a similar threat from Denmark last week, while in London Cameron suffered a humiliating defeat in parliament by Conservative rebels determined to push him to take a hard line over Europe, an issue that has long divided his party.

-Although the British parliamentary vote is non-binding, rebel Conservatives said Cameron should ditch his call for a real terms freeze in EU spending and push for outright cuts.
+Although the British parliamentary vote is non-binding, mutinous Conservatives said it added force to their demand that Cameron should end his backing for a freeze in EU spending and demand outright cuts.

-The French ultimatum was sparked by a proposal to trim farm subsidies - jealously guarded by France as top recipient of such payments - as part of a compromise from the Cypriot EU presidency to cut the 2014-2020 budget by more than 50 billion euros.
+The French ultimatum was prompted by a proposal to trim farm subsidies - jealously guarded by Paris as the top recipient of such payments - as part of a compromise from the Cypriot EU presidency to cut the 2014-2020 budget by more than 50 billion euros.

-Even after the proposed cut, agriculture would remain the largest spending area, with deeper cuts penciled in for infrastructure investment in the bloc's poorest regions as well as research.
+Even after the proposed cut, agriculture would remain the largest spending area, with deeper cuts pencilled in for infrastructure investment in the bloc's poorest regions as well as research.

 "We oppose the proposed reduction," French European Affairs Minister Bernard Cazeneuve said in a statement.